hoangduytran/blender-manual/manual/editors/nla/sidebar.rst

 .. reference::

-   :Panel:     :menuselection:`Sidebar region --> Modifiers --> Modifiers`
+   :Panel:     :menuselection:`Sidebar region --> Modifiers`

-Like its counterparts in graph and video editing, Modifiers can stack different combinations of effects for strips.
+Strip modifiers let you make non-destructive changes to all the curves inside the strip's action.

 See :doc:`F-Curve Modifiers </editors/graph_editor/fcurves/modifiers>`.